junxit/us-congress-bills-114/metadata.md

 - 2016-05-06 — Placed on the Union Calendar, Calendar No. 417.
 - 2016-05-06 — Reported by the Committee on Judiciary.
 H. Rept.
 114-541, Part I.
 - 2016-05-06 — Reported by the Committee on Judiciary.
 H. Rept.
 114-541, Part I.
+- 2016-05-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-05-10 — Considered as unfinished business. (consideration: CR H2193-2194)
+- 2016-05-10 — Considered under suspension of the rules. (consideration: CR H2181-2184)
+- 2016-05-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5052.
+- 2016-05-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-05-10 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2016-05-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 181). (text: CR H2181-2182)
+- 2016-05-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 181).(text: CR H2181-2182)